N3bby/osuBMParser/README.md

 The Beatmap object will contain all properties found on this webpage (including lists with HitObjects, TimingPoints, etc.): https://osu.ppy.sh/wiki/Osu_(file_format)

+## New Changes
+* You can now use bitwise operations for parsing certain sections of a beatmap (use OsuFileParser.OsuFileSection enum).
+Use the new Beatmap constructor for this behaviour.
+* Default values are now set correctly.
+* Removed parsing for additions, edgeAdditions and hitsounds (was not working correctly on newer beatmaps).

 ## To-do List
-* Calculate time offset for HitSliderSegments
+* Calculate end time for HitSliders.
-* Add classes for Brezier, Catmull and Linear curves for calculating positions that are in between HitSliderSegments.
-* Figure out how the hitSounds work
-* Figure out how additions and edgeAdditions work
+* Hitsounds, additions and edgeAdditions currently don't work, since I can't find any info on them.
-* Add code for writing Beatmap object back to a file
+* Add code for writing Beatmap object back to a file?
-* Parse the "Event" section of beatmap files.
+* Parse the "Event" section of beatmap files?
-* Figure out default values for some propery settings (for example AR)